artcom/capistrano-y60/README.md

 ## Deploying Y60, ASL, Watchdog

+### Coping the engine

-It is often the case that your deployment system and your target system differ.
+It is often the case that your deployment system and your target system differs.
 In that case build the libs and binaries in a VM or so get yourself a y60.tar.gz with all included and use the task

- cap <stage> y60_deploy:copy_engine
+ `cap y60_deploy:copy_engine`

  which deploys the y60, ASL, watchdog to the target system

+### Updating ldconfig

+Creates a ldconfig config file and copies it to the appropriate folder and then executes ldconfig.
+There are task for the asl and y60 libraries:
+* `asl_deploy:update_ldconfig`
+* `y60_deploy:update_ldconfig`

+### Updating environment

+In order to make y60 and watchdog available
+Exports the Y60_DIR env variable by creating a export script and copy it to the appropriate folder

+`y60_deploy:update_environment` - `watchdog_deploy:update_environment` - exports the WATCHDOG_DIR env variable by creating a export script and copy it to the appropriate folder

 Only called once to initially setup the target system cap <stage> deploy:setup